ryanstwrt/FRIDGe/docs/source/Assembly.md

 |Blank Smear | Dictionary | str: wt \% | {LiquidNa: 0.9, HT9: 0.1}|
 |Z Position | float | cm | -60|

-`Assembly Type` is a string used to denote the types of assembly (smear or fuel).
+`Assembly Type` is a string used to denote the types of assembly (Smear or Fuel).
 `Assembly Pitch` is a float to denote the distance from the center of one assembly to an adjacent assembly.
 Note: All assemblies in a core should have the same assembly pitch; if they don't errors in geometry may arise.
 `Duct Thickness` is a float do denote the thickness of the assembly duct.